 Vancouver, WA Today

 In subsequent years, the city experienced growth, decline, expansion and renewal.
-Vancouver ranks as the 4th largest city in the State of Washington, however it is often considered the largest suburb of Portland, OR.
+Vancouver ranks as the 4th largest city in the State of Washington.

 The historic core retains a quaint, small town atmosphere, while it simultaneously becomes more modern.
 Now, let’s jump into our list of Things To Do Vancouver, Washington!